gorskii/aks-scripts/README.md

     ./set_HTTPS.ps1

-You can also use `set_HTTPS.bat` script to download and run the above powershell script with `-executionpolicy RemoteSigned` option set, no admin previlegies required:
+You can also use `set_HTTPS.bat` script to download and run the above powershell script with `-executionpolicy RemoteSigned` option set, no admin privileges required:

     ./set_HTTPS.bat